kotct/WL-LaTeX/README.md

 ```

 This function and alias will make you be able to simply call `latexmk filename` and the PDF will be created for you, with no other annoying files around.
+If you do not want PDFs to be created or do not want cleaning, then you do not need the function and alias at all.

-Now you have easy LaTeX compilation set up, so the next step is to prepare for compiling files using `sty/mla13.sty`.
+Now you have easy LaTeX compilation set up, so the next step is to prepare for compiling files using mla13.
 If you currently try to compile the MLA template, you will find that no citations are listed.
-This is because mla13 requires Biber, which does not come with TeXLive.
+This is because mla13 requires Biber, which does not come with TeXLive on Linux because the Linux TeXLive is out-of-date.
 Sadly, just installing the `biber` package cannot be done, because it does not exist.
 We then need to add a custom repository.
 For Fedora, it would be [fedora-biber](http://repos.fedorapeople.org/repos/mef/biber/fedora-biber.repo).